 Chateau d’Angludet, is one of the oldest Bordeaux wine properties.
 In fact, Chateau d’Angludet can be traced all the way back to 1150!
 The name of the chateau means “angle of high land”.

-Jumping ahead several hundred years to 1791, after the owner of that time passed away, the holdings of Chateau d’Angludet were divided between his four legal heirs.
+Jumping ahead several hundred years to 1791, after the owner of that time passed away, the holdings of Chateau d’Angludet was divided between his four legal heirs.
 One hundred years later, in 1891, the Left Bank estate of Chateau d’Angludet was brought back together again.
-At that time, the 130 hectare d’Angludet estate included 55 hectares of vines.
+At that time, the 130-hectare d’Angludet estate included 55 hectares of vines.

 Chateau d’Angludet The Modern Age